Tanishq-Joshi/WEATHER-FORECAST-AND-PREDICTION/README.md

 # PROBLEM STATEMENT
 Traditional weather forecasting methods often rely on numerical weather prediction models, which can be resource-intensive and sometimes lack precision, especially in short-term forecasts.
 These models require significant computational power and are limited by the complexity of atmospheric dynamics.
 Given the increasing availability of large datasets and advancements in machine learning (ML), there is a potential to develop more efficient and accurate forecasting methods.
 However, integrating historical weather data with ML techniques presents challenges in data preprocessing, feature selection, and model training.
-The key problem is to enhance the accuracy and efficiency of weather forecasts by effectively leveraging historical data and modern ML techniques.
+The key problem is to enhance the accuracy and efficiency of weather forecasts by effectively leveraging historical data and modern ML techniques

 # OBJECTIVES
 Specifically, the project aims to: